Ancestral houses of the Philippines

-Ancestral houses of the Philippines or Heritage Houses are homes owned and preserved by the same family for several generations as part of the Filipino family culture.
-This follows a longstanding Filipino tradition of giving reverence for ancestors and elders.
+Ancestral houses of the Philippines, or Heritage Houses, are homes owned and preserved by the same family for several generations as part of Filipino family culture.
+This follows a longstanding Filipino tradition of being reverential to ancestors and elders.
 Houses can range in size from simple houses to mansions.

-The most common houses are known as the "Bahay na Bato".
-Some houses of prominent families had become points of interest or museums in their community because of its cultural, architectural or historical significance.
-These houses are deemed of significant importance to the Filipino culture and are declared Heritage House by the National Historical Commission of the Philippines (NHCP), previously known as the National Historical Institute (NHI) of the Philippines.
-Preservation is of utmost importance as some ancestral houses have come into danger due to business people who buy old houses in the provinces, dismantle them then sell the parts as ancestral building materials for homeowners wishing to have the ancestral ambiance on their houses.
+The most common houses are in the bahay na bato ("stone house") style.
+Some houses of prominent families have become points of interest or museums in their community because of their cultural, architectural, or historical significance.
+These houses are deemed of significant importance to Filipino culture and are declared Heritage Houses by the National Historical Commission of the Philippines (NHCP), previously known as the National Historical Institute (NHI) of the Philippines.
+Preservation is of utmost importance, as some ancestral houses have become endangered, due to business people who buy old houses in the provinces, dismantle them, then sell the parts as ancestral building materials for homeowners wishing to have the ancestral ambiance in their houses.
 These ancestral houses provide the current generation a look back to the country's colonial past.